skylerto/mom-and-pop-books/doc/design/04-implementation.md

 The model package contains classes which are essentially wrappers for `ArrayList<G>`, where the `G` argument is a Java bean representation of that particular class.
 This pluralized pattern was chosen due to the fact that each singular class already has an associated bean.
 E.g. The plural `Addresses` class has a singular `AddressBean` class.
 Each of these plurals can be seen in the Figure below (their singular, bean counter parts have already been discussed in the Java Beans section).

 ![Models UML Diagrams](resources/class-diagrams/Models.png)

 In most cases, these models are fairly straight forward, as they are extensions of the singular `Bean`s.
 However, there are 3 cases which are not, these include `ObjectMarshaller`, `Store`, and `Cart`.
 We will explain these in more detail.

 ### Store

 The `Store` class holds all of the information of the store.
 It holds reference to the stores *users*, *books*, *addresses*, *purchase orders*, *items*, and *visit events*.
 The store is global, it is created in the `init()` method and stored in the session.
 Most controller operations are forwarded through the `Store` class, with the exception of user authentication

 ### Object Marshaller

-The `ObjectMarshaller` facilitates converting a correctly annotated generic class into XML (marshalling) and vica versa (unmarshalling).
+The `ObjectMarshaller` facilitates converting a correctly annotated generic class into XML (marshalling) and vice versa (unmarshalling).
 In this case, the annotated classes are both the models, and the beans.

 ### Cart